trusvik/terraform-cloudwatch-dashboard/README_en.md

 The application in this repository is an "mock" bank application

-## We will do this exercise from Cloud 9
+# Prepare your Cloud 9 environment

 Log in to your Cloud 9 environment as usual

 ## Terraform pro tip